 - Air Conditioning

 Each room pays homage to a different film personality (Tarantino, Ang Lee, Sean Penn, Liv Ullmann), and your own personal star smiles out at you from the wall above the bed.
 To qualify, the actor or director must have attended San Sebastián’s September film festival.
 You get several pictures scattered about the room and some text to add a little history; the main image above the bed was taken in San Sebastián.
 You can also watch your star on celluloid, as each has at least one film in the hotel’s epic DVD library.

 Double or twin Standard Rooms aren’t huge, but nor are they tiny, and if you’re in town for a couple of days you’ll be very happy here.
-Some are bigger than others, but all have space for big leather armchairs, even a sofa every now and then.
 The gorgeous bathrooms are behind closed doors, with creamy tiles, power showers, and lovely lotions and potions.
-There’s a desk with an ADSL internet connection, WiFi, and good storage, too.
+There’s a desk, WiFi, and good storage, too.
 Three of these rooms have been specially adapted for guests in wheelchairs.